• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 See my Disclosure Policy for more information.

-As tired and desperate as I am for a hot cup of coffee these mornings, I’ll still take the time to make a pour over coffee.
-The aromas always gently stir me awake and the process itself is calming.
+There's something relaxing about making a hot cup of pour over coffee.
+Even when I'm tired, I'll still take the time to make it.
+The smell of the coffee bean always gently stir me awake and the process itself is calming.

-I’ll touch on the five most important things when it comes to making pour over coffee: equipment, coffee grind size, water temperature, amount of coffee, and timing.
+I'll touch on the five most important things when it comes to making the perfect cup: equipment, coffee grind size, water temperature, amount of coffee, and timing.

 How To Make Pour Over Coffee - Learn the 5 most important factors to making a perfect cup of pour over coffee: equipment, coffee grind size, water temperature, and amount of coffee. #coffee #brewguide #pourover